Uncovering and Circumventing Noise in Quantum Algorithms via Metastability

 Hence, during most of the dynamics, the Pauli decomposition of the state is dominated by strings symmetric under the $\sigma_i^x$ operators.

 As a complementary protocol, we consider reverse annealing, where the schedule starts at $s(0)$=$1$ and $H_0$=$H_f$.
 In this case, we initialize the system in the known ground state of the target Hamiltonian to obtain similar final states for both schedules.
-Here, $s(t)$ remains close to one, and the system state predominantly exhibits symmetry under the $\sigma_i^z$ operators, as depicted by the blue line of Fig.~\ref{fig:Dwave}(a).
+Here, $s(t)$ remains close to one, and the system state predominantly exhibits symmetry with respect to the $\sigma_i^z$ operators, as depicted by the blue line of Fig.~\ref{fig:Dwave}(a).

 To quantify device-induced deviations, we compute the relative error